The Ultraproducts of Quasirandom Groups: Covering Properties Imply Quasirandomness

-Then we know $\ell(A)^2=\Tr(A-I)^*(A-I)=\sum_{i=1}^D |\la_i-1|^2\geq |\la_1-1|^2>2$.
+Then we know

 Now suppose $A$ has infinite order.
-Let $\la_1,...,\la_D$ be its eigenvalues, and WLOG let $\la_1\neq 1$ be an element of infinite order on the unit circle.
-Then replacing $A$ by a proper power of itself, we may assume that $\la_1$ is arbitrarily close to $-1$.
+Let $\la_1,...,\la_D$ be its eigenvalues, and WLOG say $\la_1\neq 1$.
+Then $\la_1$ is an element of infinite order on the unit circle.
+Replacing $A$ by a proper power of itself, we may assume that $\la_1$ is arbitrarily close to $-1$.
 Then in particular, $|\la_1-1|>\sqrt{2}$.
 Then we are done by the same computation. \end{proof}